m-delem/aphantasiaCognitiveClustering/README.md

 results of the analyses, such as `plot_score_violins()`, `plot_score_radars()`, or `plot_score_cor_matrix()`, etc.

-See the main vignette for a complete report of the analyses.
+See the main vignette for the complete data analysis report this package was built for.